Learn AutoCAD in just six easy steps! Our AutoCAD Tutorial 2018 for beginners will guide you step by step to design your first object.

 At the bottom of the DrawSpace, you find the Command Bar (see image above).
 You can either enter the commands simply by typing in the command bar.
-It will contextually show you the options you got in a command.
+It will contextually show you the options you got for the given a command.
 Highlighted letters are shortcuts to those options.

 Typing the corresponding letter and pressing “Enter” will directly activate the desired option.
 It will also list the order of steps you’ll need to take to execute the command correctly and display tips.

-In the top right-hand corner of your DrawSpace you can see a compass.
+In the top right-hand corner of your DrawSpace, you can see a compass.
 It is set to “Top view” right by default.
-Hover over it and you will see a little house symbol appear.
+Hover over it, and you will see a little house symbol appear.
 Click on it to enter isometric view.
 Now you will see a 3D Cartesian coordinate system in the middle of your DrawSpace with three axes.
-X-Axis is represented in Red, Y-Axis in Green and Z-Axis in Blue.
+The x-axis is represented in red, Y-Axis in green and Z-Axis in blue.